If you're new to budget planning, we will show you the basics you need to know before using money management software.

 While your answer may differ, here are some potential answers that may determine your priorities:

-For your convenience, we have designed a yearly mileage tracker for you to write down the number of miles you run and your paycheck each week.
-Simply unzip the file to get the spreadsheet.
+For your convenience, we have designed a yearly mileage tracker (available through our free downloads page) for you to write down the number of miles you run and your paycheck each week.

 In addition to pay from your job, write down income from all other sources, including stocks, bonds, mutual funds, interest, annuities, etc.